7yunus/AutomationFramework/README.md

-# Cucumber automtion framework for UI and API
+# Cucumber automation framework for UI and API

 **Prerequisites**